 Taking deliberate steps to suss out staff’s levels of motivation, engagement and proactiveness may give an indication of current staff morale and will help shape new ideas targeted at strengthening it.
 Problem solving and ideation opportunities to resolve the very issues they contend with is also another option to engage and empower staff.

-People form the heart and backbone of the organisation and now more than ever, we believe it is crucial to step into their shoes, understand what works from their point of view and let their voice chart the new way forward.
+It has long been said an organisation’s greatest asset is its people.
+And now more than ever, we believe it is crucial to step into their shoes, understand what works from their point of view and let their voice chart the new way forward.

 How does a leader’s management style impact the employee?